KarolynMorrow/karolyn_morrow_AriMyreNailShop_capstone/README.md

     - Fixed photo loading in issue by ensuring webconfig class knew to ignore security based on .png and .jpg files.
 Was also able to have JS files work
     - Began working on DOM manipulation for Treatment dropdown
     - Getting assistance from sang as unknown issue why created account is not being saved in DB.
+  - June 27th
+    - Created account is now saving to DB after fixing validation bug
+    - Began working on authentication with security
+    - Began fetch code to obtain data for Treatments

 # User Stories
 # Admin